robparrott/git-workshop/gitworkshop.md

 ```

 For example, you want to enhance your code with some awesome
 experimental code.
-You create a new *seas-workshop-dev* branch and switch
+You create a new *workshop* branch and switch
 to it:

 ```
-$ git checkout -b seas-workshop-dev
+$ git checkout -b workshop
 ```

 You make some changes, and when things are working you commit your branch: